 Why are follow-up emails important?

-Follow-up emails can make a big difference in a variety of situations.
-It is your way of showing that whatever it is you’d like to talk to someone about, is important for them and you.
+A follow-up email is your way of showing that whatever it is you’d like to talk to someone about, is important for them and you.
 A good example are the people who contact us because they’d like to write for our blog.
 90% of them don’t send a follow-up email, ever.
-This makes me think, ‘’Do they really want to work for with us or are they just trying their luck?’’
-If they sent a follow-up email, I’d know they really care about our cooperation.
+This makes me question whether they really want to work with us, or they’re just trying their luck.
+The ones that keep “bothering” us with follow-up emails get our attention.

 What is the right timing?